prometheus-operator/prometheus-operator/ADOPTERS.md

 Uses [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus): Yes

 Details:
-- Lokomotive is self-hosted, security-centric and composable Kubernetes distribution for bare-metal and cloud platforms
+- Self-hosted (control plane runs as pods inside the cluster)
+- Deploys full K8s stack (as a distro) or managed Kubernetes (currently only AKS supported)
-- Deployed by Kinvolk for its own hosted infrastructure, as well as by Kinvolk customers and community users
+- Deployed by Kinvolk for its own hosted infrastructure (including Flatcar Container Linux update server), as well as by Kinvolk customers and community users

 ## Lunar